 - 17.1.
-We do not warrant that Merchants or ATMs displaying access card signs or promotional material will accept access card. - 17.2.
+We do not warrant that merchants or ATMs displaying access card signs or promotional material will accept access card. - 17.2.
 We do not accept any responsibility should a merchant, bank or other institution displaying access card signs or promotional material, refuse to accept or honour access card. - 17.3.
 We are not responsible for any defects in the goods and services you acquire through the use of the Visa Card.
 You acknowledge and accept that all complaints about these goods and services must be addressed to the supplier or merchant of those goods and services.

 Section 18.
-CANCELLATION OF ACCESS CARD OR OF ACCESS TO TELEPHONE, INTERNET OR MOBILE BANKING, OR BPAY®
+CANCELLATION OF ACCESS CARD OR OF ACCESS TO HOME BANKING SERVICE OR BPAY

 - 18.1.
-You may cancel your access card, your access to telephone, internet or mobile banking or BPAY® at any time by giving us written notice. - 18.2.
-We may immediately cancel or suspend your access card or your access to telephone, internet or mobile banking or BPAY® at any time: - (a) for security reasons, - (b) if you breach these Conditions of Use - (c) you, or someone acting on your behalf, is being fraudulent - (d) for any other reason set out in Closing Accounts, Cancelling Access Facilities & Blocking Access or Transactions on page 9.

-In the case of access card, we may cancel the access card by capture of the access card at any ATM.

-- 18.3.
-We may cancel your access card or your access to telephone, internet or mobile banking or BPAY® for any reason by giving you 30 days' notice.
+You may cancel your access card, your access to telephone banking, internet banking or BPAY at any time by giving us written notice. - 18.2.
+We may immediately cancel or suspend your access card or your access to telephone banking, internet banking or BPAY at any time for security reasons or if you breach these EFT Conditions of Use.
+In the case of access card, we may cancel the access card by capture of the access card at any ATM. - 18.3.
+We may cancel your access card or your access to telephone banking, internet banking or BPAY for any reason by giving you 30 days notice.
 The notice does not have to specify the reasons for cancellation. - 18.4.
-In the case of access card, you will be liable for any transactions you make using your access card before the access card is cancelled but which are not posted to your account until after cancellation of access card.

-- 18.5.
-In the case of telephone, internet or mobile banking or BPAY® if, despite the cancellation of your access to the relevant access method, you carry out a transaction using the relevant access method, you will remain liable for that transaction. - 18.6.
-Your access card or your access to telephone, internet or mobile banking or BPAY® will be terminated when: - (a) we notify you that we have cancelled your access card or your access method to the account with us; - (b) you close the last of your accounts with us to which the access card applies or which has telephone, internet or mobile banking or BPAY® access; - (c) you alter the authorities governing the use of your account or accounts to which the access card applies or which has telephone, internet or mobile banking or BPAY® access (unless we agree otherwise). - 18.7.
+In the case of access card, you will be liable for any transactions you make using your access card before the access card is cancelled but which are not posted to your account until after cancellation of access card. - 18.5.
+In the case of telephone banking, internet banking or BPAY, if, despite the cancellation of your access to telephone banking, internet banking or BPAY, you carry out a transaction using the relevant access method, you will remain liable for that transaction. - 18.6.
+Your access card or your access to telephone banking, internet banking or BPAY will be terminated when: - a. we notify you that we have cancelled your access card or your access method to the account with us; - b. you close the last of your accounts with us to which the access card applies or which has telephone banking, internet banking or BPAY access; - c. you cease to be our customer; or - d. you alter the authorities governing the use of your account or accounts to which the access card applies or which has telephone banking, internet banking or BPAY access (unless we agree otherwise). - 18.7.
 In the case of access card, we may demand the return or destruction of any cancelled access card.

 Section 19.
-USING BPAY®
+Using BPAY

 - 19.1.
-You can use BPAY® to pay bills bearing the BPAY® logo from those accounts that have the BPAY® facility. - 19.2.
-When you tell us to make a BPAY® payment you must tell us the biller's code number (found on your bill), your Customer Reference Number (eg. your account number with the biller), the amount to be paid and the account from which the amount is to be paid. - 19.3.
-We cannot effect your BPAY® instructions if you do not give us all the specified information or if you give us inaccurate information.

-Please note that, legally, the receipt by a biller of a mistaken or erroneous payment does not necessarily discharge, wholly or in part, the underlying debt you owe that biller.
+You can use BPAY® to pay bills bearing the BPAY logo from those accounts that have the BPAY facility. - 19.2.
+When you tell us to make a BPAY payment you must tell us the biller's code number (found on your bill), your Customer Reference Number (eg. your account number with the biller), the amount to be paid and the account from which the amount is to be paid. - 19.3.
+We cannot effect your BPAY instructions if you do not give us all the specified information or if you give us inaccurate information. - Please note that, legally, the receipt by a biller of a mistaken or erroneous payment does not necessarily discharge, wholly or in part, the underlying debt you owe that biller.

 Section 20.
-PROCESSING BPAY® PAYMENTS
+PROCESSING BPAY PAYMENTS